Pro Football Hall of Fame: Criticism

 The small number of candidates elected each year has helped foster what some perceive as an inequality of representation at certain positions or in certain categories of player, to the exclusion of defensive players in general (defensive backs and outside linebackers in particular), special teams players, wide receivers, and those from the "seniors" category.
 There has also been criticism that deserving players have been overlooked because they played most or all of their careers on poor teams.

-In 2009, a New York Times article criticized the Hall for not including punter Ray Guy on its ballot, erroneously stating that the Hall did not have an inductee at the time representing the position (Yale Lary, who played both as a safety and punter, had been inducted in 1979, while Sammy Baugh had also punted in addition to his quarterback play; the punter position was not specialized until free substitution became widespread in the 1960s, and most punters until then also played another position).
+In 2009, a New York Times article criticized the Hall for not including punter Ray Guy on its ballot.
 Guy was eventually inducted as part of the 2014 class for the Hall of Fame.

 The Pro Football Hall of Fame is unique among North American major league sports halls of fame in that officials have been generally excluded.
 Only two figures, both inducted for their work as supervisor or director of officiating as opposed to game officiating—1966 inductee Hugh "Shorty" Ray and 2022 inductee Art McNally—have been enshrined; McNally is the only inductee in the Hall to have experience as an in-game official.
 The National Baseball Hall of Fame and Museum, Naismith Memorial Basketball Hall of Fame and Hockey Hall of Fame have each inducted game officials as members.